Lori Balmer: International career

 In January 1968, following an invitation from Barry Gibb, Balmer travelled to England with her parents and they initially stayed with the Gibb family.
 She worked regularly on children's TV and radio shows, including The BBC 1 Club.
 The British press dubbed her the "bush baby" and she occasionally appeared on shows alongside the Bee Gees.
 In July 1968 she recorded two songs written by the Gibb brothers, "Treacle Brown" and "Four Faces West".
 All backing and production was provided by the Bee Gees with Bill Shepherd doing the arrangements.
 Balmer released it as a single via Polydor Records, in November 1968.
 The record demonstrated a voice more powerful than expected from someone so young, but legal problems prevented her from following it up with further material.

 In 1971 Balmer signed to Pye Records, with Tony Atkins producing her single, "Here Before the Sun", which appeared in 1972.
 She continued working in the UK, including as a support to the Marmalade, the Hollies, Johnny Mathis, and various artists in UK and the rest of Europe.
 In the mid- to late 1970s, she released singles in Australia, under the name Lori Balmer, where she also toured as a backing singer for Cold Chisel and for Richard Clapton.She was a member of Dalvanius and the Fascinations, worked with the New Zealand funk band, Collision, and appeared regularly on TV.
 She sang the title song of the Australian movie, Melvin, Son of Alvin (1984).
 In 1987 she provided backing vocals on the soundtracks of the Australian film, Sons of Steel and, in 1995, Billy's Holiday.
 She also worked as a print and fashion model, appearing in TV commercials.

-In 1991, she released a cover of "Sometimes When We Touch" with Australian actor Chris Lloyds, this time credited as Laurin James.
-The song peaked at number 114 on the ARIA charts.